 Most solo travellers like to pick an activity to do while away.
 It’s a way of meeting new people, engaging more deeply with a hobby or activity and occupying yourself.
 Reading a book for a week by a pool is all very well, but it’s the interaction with others – locals and fellow travellers – that makes the best memories.
+We offer multiple activity holidays for singles and we think that it’s time for you to do some research!

-The popularity of Italian cooking holidays sees no sign of waning; it’s one of the best solo travel ideas there is.
-With the cooking taught by local but English-speaking chefs, it’s an accessible and popular choice.
 Bologna is the perfect destination, too, as this charming university city is known as ‘la grassa’, meaning ‘the fat one’.
 It’s in the heart of Italy’s best ingredients region, Emilia Romagna, home to balsamic vinegar, Parmesan, and Parma ham.
-And Bologna itself lends its name to the world’s favourite pasta sauce: Bolognese – though the locals only ever eat the meaty ragu with tagliatelle, never spaghetti.
+Bologna itself lends its name to the world’s favourite pasta sauce: Bolognese – though the locals only ever eat the meaty ragu with tagliatelle, never spaghetti.

 For those of us who liked art at school, but haven’t picked up a paintbrush since the age of 15, a painting trip is an ideal self-improvement solo holiday idea.
 When you learn to improve an activity with a friendly and patient tutor, it can provide the most rewarding feelings of wellbeing.
 It’s also one of the best holiday ideas for single travellers as it’s a quiet, contemplative activity.
 Here in beautiful Tuscany, as well as capturing rural views of hilltop villages and cypress trees, you can sketch in cities such as Siena and Arezzo, and recreate their sun-kissed colours back at your villa accommodation.

 Many of us take Pilates classes – mostly in chilly village halls, or sweaty-smelling gym studios.
-Now imagine practising your stretches and tightening your core muscles under the warm Sicilian sunshine… Hard to resist really – this really is one of the best solo travel ideas.
+Now imagine practising your stretches and tightening your core muscles under the warm Sicilian sunshine… Hard to resist really – this really is one of the best holidays for singles.
 Also, because it’s a holiday, the daily Pilates sessions feel like a pleasure rather than a chore.
 This is one of those travel alone ideas that’s good for mind, body and soul.
 The rest of the time can be filled with swimming laps, eating fresh local food, and visiting unspoiled towns such as Modica and Ragusa.

 Puglia is in Italy’s warm south, and offers a photogenic landscape of sea, castles and whitewashed trulli, Puglia’s distinctive conical-shaped dwellings.
 Solo photography holidays, with an expert tutor on hand, mean you can really get to grips with technique and practise shots to your heart’s content.
 As with the whole of Italy, this region is proud of its local food, such as burrata, seafood, orecchiette pasta, and homegrown olives, figs and almonds.
 You’ll get the chance to learn some food photography tips, for sure.
 Otherwise, stunning Baroque towns such as Lecce, or Otranto cathedral’s amazing mosaic floor, and the many twisted old olive groves, will provide plenty of visual inspiration.

 Amalfi is movie-star Italy – towns such as Positano cling to cliffs which slope dramatically down to the sea.
 The rich and glamorous holiday among the Amalfi lemon groves, and a boat trip will involve spotting super villas along the coast.
 Learning Italian here is a great travel alone idea – and will mean conversations with fellow learners over aperitivi on beautiful terraces, and practising Italian in idyllic cafes and restaurants.